JakeButf/mss-macro/README.md

 # Aroma Base Plugin

-Provides some simple patches for Wii U Menu and checks for Aroma updates.
+A base plugin template for Wii U Aroma with utility functions and configuration menu support.

 ## Installation